ihtfw/Telegami/README.md

 ## WizardScene

-Have stages, that can be invoked one by one.
-Let's see same example with this approach.
+`WizardScene` has stages that can be invoked one by one.
+Let’s see the same example with this approach.
-For wizard we have special class WizardContext to track out wizard step and WizardContext<TState> to track step and also have strongly typed state.
+For the wizard, we have a special class, `WizardContext`, to track the wizard's step, and `WizardContext<TState>` to track the step and provide a strongly-typed state.

 ```CSharp
 // let's add command, so we can start scene
 bot.Command("person_wizard", async ctx => { await ctx.EnterSceneAsync("person_wizard_scene"); });